 Although encryption, much like ‘the blockchain’, can seem like another one of those unfathomable technical terms, it’s actually pretty simple.

 Encryption is most commonly used to protect data in transit and at rest.
 Ever sent a Facebook Messenger or WhatsApp message?
 That uses encryption.
-Or, a payment using online baking?
+Or, a payment using online banking?
 Also encryption.
 How about buying something from a web store?
 You guessed it, encryption again.

 You get the picture.
 Encryption is used everywhere in our daily lives, but how does it work?